3ml3ml/VetGeo-Main/README.md

 # [VetGeo] (http://vetgeo.com)

-### Vetgeo an online cloud veterinary management system
+### Vetgeo is an online cloud veterinary management system

 VetGeo is a new cloud vet management system created and maintained by [Oliver Dolan] & his team